okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-remediation/create-okta-application/index.md

 3. Add the **Base URI** of your application during local development, such as `http://localhost:3000`.
 Also, add any base URIs where your application runs in production, such as `https://app.example.com`.

 4. Next, enter values for the **Login redirect URI**.
 Add values for local development (such as `http://localhost:8080/authorization-code/callback`) and production (such as `https://app.example.com/authorization-code/callback`).
+Your users will not be redirected, but this URL is required by the API to validate the request.

 5. Under **Grant type allowed**, make sure that **Interaction Code** is checked off.